-The Web Content Accessibility Guidelines (WCAG) were designed to help organizations make websites accessible.
+The Web Content Accessibility Guidelines (WCAG) were designed to help organisations make websites accessible.
 However, we know they can be difficult to understand, because there’s a lot to consider.
 That’s why we’ve created a website accessibility checklist.
 Download it for free, and share with your colleagues.

 How much do you know about web accessibility?